Spongeorge/moderation-monitoring/README.md

 airflow users create -r Admin -f FirstName -l LastName -e email@domain.com -u username -p password
 ```

+Once airflow has been installed, the files in the `dags` folder of this repo should be moved to your airflow installation's dags folder.

 ## Setting up MongoDB

 By default, the DAG assumes MongoDB will be running on `http://localhost:27017/`.